spillow/CarND-Behavioral-Cloning-P3/writeup_report.md

 The data was randomly shuffled and 20% went into the validation set.

 This data was used for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 5 as evidenced by the fact that it roughly bottomed out at that point.
+The ideal number of epochs was 5 as evidenced by the fact that the MSE loss roughly bottomed out at that point.
 The adam optimizer was used so that manually training the learning rate wasn't necessary.

 To train the model, any number of directories from different recording runs can be used.
 For example: